gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/linking-git-commits-to-jira-issues-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The maximum commit message length limit is <b>8,000 characters</b>.
+        The maximum commit message length is <b>8,000 characters</b>.
     </div>
     </div>
 </div>

+### Support for Renamed Projects

-Git Integration for Jira supports commits using the old Jira key after a project rename (Example: `TEST-16` to `PROJ-16`).
+Git Integration for Jira supports commits that use the old Jira key after a project rename (for example, `TEST-16` to `PROJ-16`).

-Two scenarios relate to the rename/move:
+Two scenarios apply after a rename or move:

-*   The Jira project key was renamed and the commit message contains the old key prior to installing Git Integration for Jira.
+- The Jira project key was renamed and the commit message contains the old key (from before you installed Git Integration for Jira)

-*   The Jira issue was moved from one project to another project and the message contains the old key prior to installing Git Integration for Jira.
+- A Jira issue was moved to another project and the message contains the old key (from before you installed Git Integration for Jira)

 <div class="bbb-callout bbb--info">
     <div class="irow">